A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

-\paragraph{Human evaluation metric.} Most of the CTG-specific metrics for the evaluation of text semantics and structures mentioned above require the introduction of an additional semantic-relevant classifier or structure-relevant parse tools to help with measurement, which may not be as reliable as the well-educated human.
-Therefore, human evaluation is also essential to test a CTG model at the aspect of the satisfaction of control elements.
-Similar to the Human-Centric method described in the general NLG evaluation Metrics section, human assessors are always directly asked to score the relevance between the control attributes (e.g., sentiment, topic, toxic, contextual relevancy, common sense~\cite{CoCon, pplm,liu-etal-2021-dexperts, FUDGE, DisCup-2022, non_residual_prompt} etc.) and the given generated texts, the average score obtained is used as the final evaluation result.
+\paragraph{Human evaluation metric.} Most of the afore-mentioned CTG-specific metrics for the evaluation of text semantics and structures require the introduction of an additional semantic-relevant classifier or structure-relevant parsing tools, which may not be as reliable as the well-educated human participants.
+Therefore, human evaluation is also essential to test how a CTG model satisfies the control elements.
+Similar to the Human-Centric method described in Section 4.1.1, human assessors are always directly asked to score the relevance of the generated texts to the control attributes (e.g., sentiment, topic, toxic, contextual relevancy, and common sense~\cite{CoCon, pplm,liu-etal-2021-dexperts, FUDGE, DisCup-2022, non_residual_prompt} etc.), and the average score obtained is used as the final evaluation result.